mattkward/MATLAB-on-AWS-SageMaker/README.md

 ![Image of IAM Role with S3 Access](https://github.com/mattkward/MATLAB-on-AWS-SageMaker/blob/master/screenshots/iam%20role.JPG)

+You can create this role when starting a Training job in the next step.

   ## Web Interface
+Setting up your training job through the web interface is fairly straightforward.
+On the left hand side under Training, select Training Jobs, then the orange "Create training job" button in the top-right.
+Give your training job a unique name and select the IAM role that has access to S3.
+For the Algorithm Source, select "Your own algorithm container in ECR", then provide the link ({aws ID number}.dkr.ecr.us-west-1.amazonaws.com/{repo name}).
+For Input mode select File, and for Instance type I used ml.m4.xlarge.

+Since this is a Training job, the Input data configuration should have "train" populated with "train" in the Channel name.
+I don't know what Record wrapper, S3 data type, or S3 data distribution type are, so I left them at their defaults.
+S3 location is the location of your data, so make sure to put this in.
+It should look something like: s3://bucket/path-to-your-input-data/

+In the Output data configuration, put the S3 location where you want to write your data, and it should look like: s3://bucket/path-to-your-output-data/
+Note: Make sure you include the / at the end of the output folder.
+I didn't and S3 wouldn't show my data.

+Finally, select Create training job to kick it off.

   ## Jupyter Notebook
   The code below is adapted from other AWS examples.
 Simply update the image string, output path, and input path.